JDACS4C-IMPROVE/docs/_sources/content/DrugGCN.rst.txt

 ------------
 The primary data sources that have been used to construct datasets for model training and testing (i.e., ML data) include:

-- GDSC: cell line and drug ids, treatment response, cell line omics data
+- GDSC: cell line and drug IDs, treatment response, cell line omics data

 - Library of Integrated Network-Based Cellular Signatures (LINCS) L1000 project: list of genes